Rating system of the Royal Navy: 1856 changes

 There was a further major change in the rating system in 1856.
-From that date, the first rate comprised all ships carrying 110 guns and upwards, or the complement of which consisted of 1,000 men or more; the second rate included one of HM's royal yachts, and otherwise comprised all ships carrying under 110 guns but more than 80 guns, or the complements of which were under 1,000 but not less than 800 men; the third rate included all the rest of HM's royal yachts and "all such vessels as may bear the flag of pendant of any Admiral Superintendent or Captain Superintendent of one of HM's Dockyards", and otherwise comprised all ships carrying at most 80 guns but not less than 60 guns, or the complements of which were under 800 but not less than 600 men; the fourth rate comprised all frigate-built ships of which the complement was not more than 600 and not less than 410 men; the fifth rate comprised all ships of which the complement was not more than 400 and not less than 300 men; the sixth rate consisted of all other ships bearing a captain.
-Of unrated vessels, the category of sloops comprised all vessels commanded by commanders; next followed all other ships commanded by lieutenants, and having complements of not less than 60 men; finally were "smaller vessels, not classed as above, with such smaller complements as the Lords Commissioners of the Admiralty may from time to time direct".
+From that date, the first rate comprised all ships carrying 110 guns and upwards, or the complement of which consisted of 1,000 men or more.
+The second rate included one of HM's royal yachts, and otherwise comprised all ships carrying under 110 guns but more than 80 guns, or the complements of which were under 1,000 but not less than 800 men.

+The third rate included all the rest of HM's royal yachts and "all such vessels as may bear the flag of pendant of any Admiral Superintendent or Captain Superintendent of one of HM's Dockyards", and otherwise comprised all ships carrying at most 80 guns but not less than 60 guns, or the complements of which were under 800 but not less than 600 men.
+The fourth rate comprised all frigate-built ships of which the complement was not more than 600 and not less than 410 men.

+The fifth rate comprised all ships of which the complement was not more than 400 and not less than 300 men.
+The sixth rate consisted of all other ships bearing a captain.
+Of unrated vessels, the category of sloops comprised all vessels commanded by commanders.
+Next followed all other ships commanded by lieutenants, and having complements of not less than 60 men.
+Finally were "smaller vessels, not classed as above, with such smaller complements as the Lords Commissioners of the Admiralty may from time to time direct".

 Other classifications

 Rating was not the only system of classification used.
 Through the early modern period, the term "ship" referred to a vessel that carried square sails on three masts.
 Sailing vessels with only two masts or a single mast were technically not "ships", and were not described as such at the time.
 Vessels with fewer than three masts were unrated sloops, generally two-masted vessels rigged as snows or ketches (in the first half of the 18th century), or brigs in succeeding eras.
-However some sloops were three-masted or "ship-rigged", and these were known as "ship sloops".
+Some sloops were three-masted or "ship-rigged", and these were known as "ship sloops".